 Herrick’s design has become something of a gold standard for homemade backyard pluckers.
 His book has sold 5000 copies to date, and working models of the Whizbang are in use in Australia, South America, England, Scotland, Israel, and elsewhere.
-There is a Yahoo Group (whizbangchickenpluckers), presently more than 1800 strong, that serves as the online community of Whizbang users.
-You could find a lot of support for a Whizbang project by joining.

 My friend Michael Rininger (Marshall, Virginia) recently built a Whizbang, and kindly agreed to document the project with pictures and notes.
 [See “Building the Whizbang Plucker”.]
 He and everyone I talked with made the same point: The Whizbang is a lot cheaper alternative to any tub-type mechanical plucker on the market.
 But they also emphasized that a Whizbang project is “scavenger friendly”: There are many opportunities to save lots more money by utilizing parts and materials you may be able to scrounge rather than buy.
 Of course, a few parts are not easy to find or make—examples are the featherplate (the rotating plate in the bottom of the tub), the steel shaft (which has to be precisely engineered), and the large driven pulley (which can be hard to find).
 Unless you are especially skilled at precision crafting such items, these parts as well can be purchased from Herrick Kimball’s website.